crosslandwa/push-wrapper-example-site/README.md

 sequence.on(eventName, (eventData) => /* do Stuff */);
 sequence.on('stopped', (eventData) => /* sequence stopped actions */);

-sequence.addEvent(whenMs, eventName, eventData); // whenMs specifies how far into the sequence the given eventName/eventData will be emitted sequence.loop(loopLengthMs); // optional, sets a loop length and sequence will repeat until stopped sequence.start([offsetMs]); // starts emitting events [starting from a given offset if provided] sequence.stop(); // emits stopped event
+sequence.addEventAt(whenMs, eventName, eventData); // whenMs specifies how far into the sequence the given eventName/eventData will be emitted sequence.addEventNow(eventName, eventData); // adds an event at the current point in the (playing) sequence sequence.loop(loopLengthMs); // optional, sets a loop length and sequence will repeat until stopped sequence.start([offsetMs]); // starts emitting events [starting from a given offset if provided] sequence.stop(); // stops sequence, emits stopped event

 sequence.reset(); // clears all events and loop length